tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-1/README.md

 - Compile the TCP client and server using `g++` from command line.
 - What are the most important command line arguments to learn for `g++`?
+  - use `g++ file.cpp -o file` to make binary file named `file`.
+  - use `g++ -c file.cpp` to just compile and make an object file named `file.o`.
+  - use `g++ file1.o file2.o -o output` to link both the files and create an executable named `output`.
+  - use `g++ -g file.cpp -o output` to use gdb (a debugging tool).
+  - use `g++ -O2 file.cpp` to optimize the code.
 - What is the difference between debug vs release versions?
+  - The debug mode is for development period while you are coding which helps in debugging it better.
+It does not automatically make the code faster by doing some optimisations so this will help in debugging as the code is not changed.
+Release mode is used after whole code is done as it does optimisations which will make the code faster.
 - What are the tradeoffs between debug and release versions?
+  - In the debug mode, the code runs slower as there ae no optimisations, while in the release mode, we cannot debug.
 - What arguments would you use in a debug build?
+  - `g++ -g -O0 -Wall -Wextra -o output file.cpp` can be used.
+Here, -g is to use gdb debugger, -O0 means no optimisation, -Wall and -Wextra will give all the warnings in compiling the code.
 - What about for release?
+  - `g++ -O2 -DNDEBUG -Wall -Wextra -o output file.cpp` can be used.
+Here, -O2 is for optimising code and -DNDEBUG disbales all assert statements to make the code ready for release.
 - What other kinds of build types are useful?
+  - We can have debug + release mode in which there will be optimisation but we'll use the `-g` flag so that some debugging can happen and is useful for stack traces and profiling tools (e.g. gdb, valgrind).
+  - Mininimum Size Release in which we use the `-Os` flag to minimise the size.
+It may be used when there is a constraint on the size of the binary.
+  - There is Custom Testing Build with flag `-DTESTING` which helps us to run test-only code.

 ## Learn Basics of Make